Summary of our services and locations

 Feedback, compliments and complaints

 The Careers Service welcomes feedback.
-Students and other clients can provide feedback by various means, including questionnaires, postal letters and via email to email@example.com.
+Students and other clients can provide feedback by various means, including questionnaires and via email to email@example.com.

-Complaints should initially be passed to the Head of Service, Tracey Wells.
+Complaints should initially be passed to the Director of Employability and Student Success, Helen Stringer at firstname.lastname@example.org.
 Unresolved complaints will be referred to the Pro-Vice-Chancellor (Learning and Teaching).